Contact Us: churchofc@stgeorgesdc.org

 https://us02web.zoom.us/j/83714227302?pwd=eEtXaUFQMnBpdHk5eGxRSWlmRnRvdz09

-to repairing harm and building new relationships.
-Through that fund, their vestry has approved a significant financial commitment to St. George’s as an act of reconciliation.
-Our church will receive $164,000 from the Beloved Community Fund in four annual installments.
+dedicated to repairing harm and building new relationships.
+Through that fund, the church’s vestry has approved a significant financial commitment to St. George’s as an act of reconciliation.
+St. George’s will receive $164,000 from the Beloved Community Fund in four yearly installments.

-The Little Church on the Corner at 2:30 p.m.
+attendance at the screening of The Little Church on the Corner.

 About Us